harvard-vpal/bridge-adaptivity/README.md

     [sudo] docker-compose -f ./docker-compose-stage.yml up

-Production deployment contains three containers:
+Staging deployment contains five containers:

 - BFA -- container with the the Bridge for Adaptivity.